Viktor Raskov: Canada

 In 2017, he played overseas in the Canadian Soccer League with FC Vorkuta.
 For the 2019 season, he was transferred to the expansion franchise Kingsman SC.
 In 2020, he returned to Vorkuta and assisted in securing Vorkuta's second CSL Championship after defeating Scarborough SC.

 Managerial career

 Raskov was selected as an assistant coach under head coach Andrei Malychenkov for FC Vorkuta for the 2021 CSL season.
-He assisted Vorkuta in clinching the regular-season title, and the ProSound Cup in 2021.
+He assisted Vorkuta in clinching the regular-season title and the ProSound Cup in 2021.
 He also helped Vorkuta to the CSL Championship final but was defeated by Scarborough.

 In 2022, Vorkuta was rebranded as FC Continentals and was subsequently named the head coach.
 He shortly after reverted to his former position as an assistant coach to Malychenkov.
-Raskov under Malychenkov's tenure would help guide the club to their third championship after defeating Scarborough.
+Raskov, under Malychenkov's tenure, would help guide the club to its third championship after defeating Scarborough.